Extract Secure Data action

 2. In the Name field, add a meaningful name to describe the item.

-3. Click Add update statement and select Integer.
+3. Click next to Update Statements and select Integer.

 4. In the Variable Name field, type the label to identify the variable on tasks.